Money may earn a commission when you click on the products and services below. Opinions are our own,

 • Some produce ingredients arrived past their point of freshness

 SunBasket uses USDA-certified organic produce whenever possible and offers menu items for the following diets: gluten-free, dairy-free, omnivore, vegan, vegetarian, paleo, diabetes-friendly and soy-free.
+Subscribers can select a SunBasket meal plan that best fits their weight loss goals, ideally in collaboration with a plan from a registered dietitian nutritionist.

 Our tester sampled SunBasket’s gluten-free recipes, and she found the dishes both filling and satisfying.
-The kit had generous portion sizes — the kimchi fried rice with peas, bok choy and fried eggs in particular were enough for three servings.
+The kit had generous portions — the kimchi fried rice with peas, bok choy and fried eggs — were enough for three servings.
+One notable downside was that some ingredients arrived partially spoiled or wilted.

-SunBasket did its best to limit excessive packaging — the meals were packaged individually in brown paper bags with the corresponding ingredients.
+SunBasket did its best to limit excessive packaging.
+The meals were packaged individually in brown paper bags with the corresponding ingredients.
 However, the vegetables were packaged in non-recyclable sealed plastic bags.

 Pros